2025 Volunteer Information

 Raffle Tickets

-Sign-up instructions:
+Sign-up instructions

-Bracket/Placing Recorder Instructions:
+Bracket/Placing Recorder Instructions (Jeanie)

-We will determine which brackets we are using after sign-up.
+Unlimited: We will determine which brackets we are using after sign-up.
 Brackets will be in the file box.

-Records Keeper instructions:
+Records Keeper instructions

-Assist bracket recorder
+Assist bracket recorder (Donna)

-post updated bracket on fb
+post updated bracket on fb (Donna)

-Pull racer profiles out before racers are on track to give to announcer
+Pull racer profiles out before racers are on track to give to announcer (Marjy)

-Assist announcer
+Assist announcer (Marjy)

-Runner Instructions:
+Runner Instructions

 Help hand out supplies and race vests to racers and crew